- A

 My own situation aside I feel it right to mention that I have a hugely supportive family.
 They support me emotionally as I navigate my health problems, and financially with groceries and medical bills.
 I am currently spending thousands a month on consultations, scans, blood tests, physio, medications, the list goes on.
 The NHS despite it's best efforts won't cover it all and my health is deteriorating fast.

 My Dad recently sold his house and is putting all the sale money towards the operation, travel abroad, accommodation abroad, and post op care.
 This has put huge financial strain on both him and his partner who we both live with.
-The op, after care (specialist physio, equipment to help with fusion/bone healing) and travel/accomodation comes to around 150 grand.
+The op, after care (specialist physio, equipment to help with fusion/bone healing) and travel/accomodation comes to around 100k.
 Even with Dad and extended family contributing every £ they have we are still far short of our target.

 I feel tremendous guilt asking my family to spend this kind of money.
 I wish I could live an independent life where I could provide for myself and live without debilitating pain.
 I know my family love me and would do anything to help me but I feel this guilt never the less.